NovaHorizonsDev/HGroups/README.md

 Heptad- 7 <br />
 Octad- 8 <br />
 Ennead- 9 <br />
+Decade- 10<br />
 ...

-A Tetrad can either be created directly (4 Objects) or a merge of 2 Pairs (denoted as pair1 and pair2) The merge happens with contents of pair1 being added as data and data 2 and pair2 contents as data3 and data4 .
+A Tetrad can either be created directly (4 Objects) or a merge of 2 Pairs (denoted as pair1 and pair2) The merge happens with the contents of pair1 being added as data and data 2 and pair2 contents as data3 and data4.
 code: new Tetrad(data, data2, data3, data4) "or" new Tetrad(pair1, pair2)

-A Pentad can either be created directly (5 Objects) or a merge of 1 Triad and 1 Pairs (denoted as triad and pair) The merge happens with contents of triad being added as data, data2, and data3 and pair contents as data4 and data5 .
+A Pentad can either be created directly (5 Objects) or a merge of 1 Triad and 1 Pairs (denoted as triad and pair) The merge happens with the contents of the triad being added as data, data2, and data3 and pair contents as data4 and data5.
 code: new Pentad(data, data2, data3, data4, data5) "or" new Pentad(triad, pair)